ImageMagick/Usage-Markdown/filter/index.md

 For example have a look at the results of testing [How web browsers resize images](http://entropymine.com/resamplescope/notes/browsers/).

 In many ways, these filters are closely related to [Convolving Images](../convolve/#intro), and even the [Blurring Kernel](../convolve/#blur).
-They even suffer from the similar problems.
+They even suffer from similar problems.
 However filters are designed to improve the look of the final result when resizing, or otherwise distorting an image.

 The names of the filters are a veritable "who's who" of image processing experts and mathematicians of the past century (or more).